amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 **Figure 4** – Overview of the steps in our clustering algorithm.

 ![methods](Figures/clustering.png)
-**Figure 5** – Example comparison of our clustering algorithm on a toy dataset.
+**Figure 5** – Example comparison of our clustering algorithm on toy datasets.

 ---